beancount/docs/docs/22_how_we_share_expenses.md

     extract_sheets.py --tag='carolyn' --sheet='Shared Expenses' '<id>' 'Assets:US:Share:Carolyn' > carolyn.beancount

 In my personal ledger, I include this file to merge those expenses with my own directives flow.
 I also define a query to generate a statement for her account.
-In blais.beancount:
+In `blais.beancount`:

     include "carolyn.beancount"